 Open and Affordable Textbooks (OAT) Program

 Rutgers University Libraries are committed to supporting textbook affordability efforts, promoting the use of open educational resources (OER), and empowering faculty and teaching staff to innovate their teaching through the use of open, free, or library-licensed materials and teaching aids.
-In its first round in 2016-2017, this project brought an estimated savings of over $1.5 million to students at Rutgers University–Camden, Rutgers University–New Brunswick, Rutgers University–Newark, and Rutgers Biomedical and Health Sciences..
+To date, the Open and Affordable Textbooks Program has brought an estimated savings of over $2.1 million to students at Rutgers University–Camden, Rutgers University–New Brunswick, Rutgers University–Newark, and Rutgers Biomedical and Health Sciences.

-In 2017-2018, Rutgers University Libraries will award funding 20 full- and part-time faculty, adjuncts, part-time lecturers or other instructors, who do one (or more) of the following:
+Rutgers University Libraries will award funding to full- and part-time faculty, adjuncts, part-time lecturers or other instructors, who do one (or more) of the following:

 - Adopt: Replace a traditional textbook with a free, low-cost, or open alternative